~~~~The Old Liner~~~~

 nor do they represent a position taken by the Baltimore Civil War Roundtable.

-As noted, the meeting will be on Tuesday, February 25, 2025, at 7:30 p.m. in the library of Hiss United Methodist Church, 8700 Harford Road, Parkville Md., 21234.
+The meeting will be on Tuesday, March 25, 2025, at 7:30 p.m. in the library of Hiss United Methodist Church, 8700 Harford Road, Parkville Md., 21234.
 (From the beltway (I-695) the church will be on your right.
 Pull into the upper parking lot-the lot just before the church building- and walk to the semi-circle at the front.
 Enter the first door on the right, go up the stairs to the second floor and turn left then right into the library (rm #208).

-Remember, join the BCWRT as we present Calvin Osborne talking about Civil War ancestry at 7:30 p.m. on Tuesday, February 25, 2025, at Hiss United Methodist Church.
-It you can’t attend in person, register for the Zoom at:
+Remember, join the BCWRT as we present Jim Garrett in his talk about John W. Booth and the Confederate Secret Service at 7:30 p.m. on Tuesday, March 25, 2025, at Hiss United Methodist Church.
+If you can’t attend in person, register for the Zoom at:

 Notes from the President